OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/Oxford.md

 ## Financial and administrative setup

-- Everything on rails: money arrived, first expenses done
+- Everything on track, but...
+- Change of guard in view of Ursula Martin stepping down in Sept 2016.

 ---
 ## Hiring